hebah-aleifan/library_app/README.md

 NoSQL serverless database used for storing book data (title, author, description...).

 ✅ Amazon Cognito:
-Provides user sign-up, login, authentication, and token-based authorization.
+Provides user sign-up, login, authentication, and token-based authorization with OpenID Connect (OIDC) to authenticate users.
+Upon login, users receive a JWT token (access_token, id_token), which is stored client-side and sent with each request.
+The backend (FastAPI running in AWS Lambda) verifies the token using Cognito's JWKS endpoint and authorizes or denies access accordingly.

 ✅ GitHub:
 Used for version control, source code management, and CI/CD integration with Amplify.